 - Don't skip the fresh herbs, it makes all the difference, especially in chicken soup recipes, like our healthy chicken soup recipe.

-- For a creamier soup, stir in a splash of heavy cream at the end.
+- For a creamy chicken noodle soup, stir in a splash of heavy cream (or a vegan substitute for heavy cream) at the end.

-- Instant Pot Chicken Noodle Soup with cooked chicken: You can make this with newly-purchased or leftover rotisserie chicken that you already have on hand, or you can use your own pre-cooked shredded chicken.
-Your broth won’t be as flavorful, but it’s a speedy choice.
+- Instant Pot Chicken Noodle Soup with cooked chicken: If you don't have the extra time, you can make this with newly-purchased or leftover rotisserie chicken that you already have on hand, or you can use your own pre-cooked shredded chicken.
+Your broth won’t be as flavorful, but it’s a speedy choice for the cooking process.

 You can use the soup setting on your instant pot for homemade broths, stocks, and soups.
 The Instant Pot will control the temperature so the liquid doesn't boil too much.
 This is a great setting, but we're going to stick to the manual setting for this recipe since we're cooking the chicken right in the soup.